andreacolledan/qura/README.md

 ```
 $ qura FILE
 ```
 This runs standard type inference for the program in `FILE`, without any resource estimation.
-To also perform resource estimation, add the `-g RESOURCE` option.
+To also perform resource estimation, use the `-g RESOURCE` option.
 For example, to perform width estimation, run

 ```
 $ qura FILE -g width